lakshaykarnwal/Wildfire-Risk-Assessment-App/README.md

 2. Select an image from the carousel.
 3. Click on the image to process it.
 4. View the results of the anomaly detection.

+## Docker Implementation

+The Wildfire Detection App is fully containerized using Docker, enabling it to run consistently across different environments.
+Here’s how Docker is integrated into the project:

+- **Dockerfile**: Separate `Dockerfile`s for the React frontend and Flask backend, which define the dependencies and environment setup required to build and run each component.
+- **Docker Compose**: A `docker-compose.yml` file is provided to simplify the process of running both the frontend and backend together.
+This automatically builds the containers and links them, making the app ready to run with a single command.
+- **Port Configuration**: The frontend runs on port `3000` and the backend on port `5001`, making communication between both services seamless.

+This Docker integration allows you to run the application without manually installing Node.js or Python, making it portable and easy to deploy.

 ## Credits